TieDyedDevil/vumeter/README.md

 In addition to the meter, two indicators report SIGNAL and PEAK at levels greater than -56 dB and -1.5 dB, respectively.

+The PEAK indicator is provided to detect peaks in the program material which naturally occur as a result of normalizing the audio to a value approaching 0 dB; when the average volume is below 0 dB, peaks will still occur in excess of that average value.
+You should not use this indicator to set recording levels.

 This code descends from original work by Martin Cameron.
 I've added text for labels on the scale and a logo, and have reworked the initialization code to (IMO) improve readability.